Some basic tips on shooting weddings

-For me personally I never intended to get heavily involved in wedding photography, but after you have done a few they can become quite enjoyable, the best advice I can give is to prepare well.
+For me personally I never intended to get heavily involved in wedding photography.
+However, after you have done a few they can become quite enjoyable.
+The best advice I can give is to prepare well.

 I did my first wedding photography as an assistant to a pro when I was 16 years old.
 All very exciting stuff and I remember feeling like a spare part for a while.
-The photographer, my mentor for a year, was rushing here and there, throwing things at me, snatching them back, shouting at me, all until we had finally finished late that evening.
+The photographer, my mentor for a year, was rushing here and there.
+He was throwing things at me, snatching them back, shouting at me, all until we had finally finished late that evening.

-A few years later I attended a wedding photography weekend workshop held by another professional on the south coast of England, where we had hands on experience using a model “wedding couple” on location at a beautiful nearby church.
+A few years later I attended a wedding photography weekend workshop held by another professional photographer.
+It was on the south coast of England, where we had hands on experience using a model "wedding couple".
+We went on location at a beautiful nearby church which was superb practice.

 Finally, three of us teamed up and started our wedding photography business in Surrey, England.
 I would take the photos, another would set up the shots, check the dress etc, and the other acted as a "director" of sorts.

-It all worked well and took a lot of the pressure away but by having 3 of us operating, the profits were hardly enough to “give up the day job”.
+It all worked well and took a lot of the pressure away.
+However, by having 3 of us operating, the profits were hardly enough to give up the day job.

 I remember attending a huge wedding fair at a well known racecourse in Surrey in order to drum up new business.
 The minute we walked into the "arena" we were all staggered, overwhelmed and highly intimidated by the sheer number of professionals in attendance.